yanmagale/crypto_wallet/README.md

 # Setup

-- After clone this repo, run `nvm install 10`
+- After clone this repo, check your node version with `node -v`.
+Case this version was lower than 11 , run `nvm install 10` or use you system node manager appication to install the version 10
 - After that, run `npm install` to install dependencies
 - Finnaly run `npm start` and the application will open at the your browser